LearnFL/proj-icp-motoko-dbank/README.md

 ```

 ### How to pay for ICP
+You can exchange tokens for computational power aka "Cycles".

 ##### ICP token.
 Purchase ICP token from places like Coinbase.

 ##### Network Nervous System NNS.
 Allows to time log ICP token to create a neuron.
 Earn rewards by voting ona proposal.

+##### Dfinity.
+Earn grant from Dfinity.

+#### Act as a data center.

+#### Dfinity faucet.
+Dfinity gives you free cycles.
+Anyone with 90 days old Guthub account get $20 worth of free cycles.

 ### Pictures
 Once transaction has been submitted, the app will notify that the transaction is being carrried out (async call may take some time) and submitt buttom will be unavailable.